wooyoungwoong-AI/wooyoungwoong-AI/README.md

 youngwoong Woo
 ============
-## Students from Gyeongbuk Software High School
+## Student from Gyeongbuk Software High School

 Born in 2006, I am a student who is very interested in Computer Vision.